cloudmesh-community/hid-sp18-710/project-report/report.md

 Gun Violence in America According to CDC, "One person is killed by a firearms every 17 minutes, 87 people are killed during an average day, and 609 are killed every week".
-Weapon brutality regardless of whether a man slaughters, suicides, or mischances-slaughters around 30,000 Americans consistently and harms 70,000 more [@gunviolence].
+Weapon brutality regardless of whether a man slaughters, suicides, or mischances-slaughters around 30,000 Americans consistently and harms 70,000 more [@hid-sp18-710-gunviolence].
-At 31.2 passing's for every million individuals, Americans are nearly as prone to pass on toward the finish of a weapon as they are in an auto collision [@gunviolence].
+At 31.2 passing's for every million individuals, Americans are nearly as prone to pass on toward the finish of a weapon as they are in an auto collision [@hid-sp18-710-gunviolence].
 There is adequate worldwide research that proposes the accessibility of weapons expands the danger of deadly brutality.
 At the point when weapons are available, suicide endeavors will probably succeed and ambushes will probably progress toward becoming crimes.